Integrated Water Quality Monitoring and Assessment Report

 Public comment period open February 18, 2021 - March 22, 2021

-The Alaska Department of Environmental Conservation (DEC) is seeking written comments on the 2020 Draft Integrated Water Quality Monitoring and Assessment Report (Integrated Report).
+The public comment period for the 2020 Draft Integrated Water Quality Monitoring and Assessment Report (Integrated Report) is now closed, the report will remain in Draft status pending EPA approval.
 Every two years, DEC is required to report on the condition of Alaska’s waters according to the federal Clean Water Act.
 This report categorizes waterbodies and includes the CWA reporting requirements for 305(b) and 303(d) list of impaired waters.
-The Integrated Report also helps the State prioritize waters for appropriate action such as data gathering, watershed protection, and restoration of impaired waters
+The Integrated Report also helps the State prioritize waters for appropriate action such as data gathering, watershed protection, and restoration of impaired waters.

 Approved 2018 IR